 Private or group lessons in guitar using a variety of technical exercises, improvisation, and repertoire.
 Level of study is determined by audition or discretion of the instructor.
 NOTE: Course requirements include solo performances in Master Classes, Performance Laboratory, and semester Juries (performance finals) at the discretion of the instructor.
 This course is repeatable for credit.
 Corequisite: MUS 1800.

-MUS 3248 Strings: Viola, Level III (1 credit) See description under MUS 2248.
+MUS 3248 Strings: Viola, Level III (1 credit)

-MUS 3258 Woodwinds: Saxophone, Level III (1 credit) See description under MUS 2258.
+MUS 3258 Woodwinds: Saxophone, Level III (1 credit)

-MUS 3268 Brass: Horn, Level III (1 credit) See description under MUS 2268.
+MUS 3268 Brass: Horn, Level III (1 credit)

 MUS 3300 Piano Accompanying (2 credits)